How many types of ladybugs are there in Maryland? Do you know your ladybug facts well enough to impress your friends?

 The Ornate Chequered Beetle is a type of ladybug found in Maryland.
 This beetle has black, white, and red coloring on its back.
 The chequered pattern on the beetle’s back can be seen when it is fully grown.

-These beetles are unfamiliar, so they are often mistaken for other ladybugs or beetles.
+These beetles are unfamiliar and often mistaken for other ladybugs or beetles.
 There are many types of ladybugs in Maryland, but all have at least one thing in common: They’re cute!
 It’s easy to see why kids enjoy learning about these little creatures.

 A person who likes bugs may learn about types of ladybugs in Maryland to better identify different insects.